 Software: There are not formal requirements on the type of software you can use for the data and coding problems.
 Stata might be a good start when it comes to data manipulation.
 I will provide some example programs in Matlab for the coding exercises.

 Contact and Office Hours: If you need to reach me, here is how:

-- Office: F227, Phone:, Email: georgi@georgikocharkov.com - Office Hours: Friday, 10-12am.
-If you would like to talk to me in a different time slot, please send me an email in advance.
+• Office: F227, Email: georgi@georgikocharkov.com

+• Office Hours: Friday, 10-12am.

 Outline of the Course